 To start I want to say that we are only looking at the trigger here.
 The safety plunger is a slide component and we won’t be covering that this time.
 I prefer the aluminum, flat face, APEX trigger in my gun.
 In this case we are going to be swapping the stock trigger with a Polymer80 flat face trigger.
 The process will be the same for almost all Glock triggers.

 Step 1: Make sure the Firearm is Clear (Not Loaded)

-This is a critical place to start with any firearm.
+This is a critical place to start with any firearm before any trigger upgrade.
 To repurpose smokey the bear’s phrase “only you can prevent NDs”.

 Step 2: Tools Needed

 There is only one tool that is really needed the other two are nice to have in a pinch.
 The long punch is what I use as the critical tool.
 If you don’t have a punch like this, then a hex wrench will work.
 If you elect to go that route, then please make sure that it is a smaller diameter than the pins.
 If it is bigger it will not work and will damage the opening of the holes in the plastic.
 The hammer and bench block are a good back up plan if things get a little squirrely during the removal.

 Step 3: Slide Removal

 After clearing the firearm again, make sure there is no ammo on the table or in the immediate area.
 Pull the slide back slightly and hold it there.